pmc-community/jekyll-site-template/doc-contents/integrations/github.md

 # Usage
 Using the Github integration depends on the deployment type.
 When testing on local dev environment or when the deployment is on a custom infrastructure, the settings from `.env` file are used as shown next.

+{% include elements/alert.html
+  class="warning"
+  content="When using this integration, please note the Github API limits, mostly when using content imported at run time.
+At the moment Docaroo does not have a request caching mechanism, thus overusing the run time imported content may reach the limits of Github API.
+Reaching Github API limits for content imported at build time is less probable but still possible if this feature is heavily used (like imported content on each document).
+However, for content imported at build-time, once the site is built, there wii be no more requests to Github." title="GitHub API Limits"
+%}

+{% include elements/alert.html
+  class="primary"
+  content="When importing multiple parts from the same external file, avoid making requests to Github for each part, you can get all in one request.
+See details [here](/content/ec/#id_import_multiple_external_repo_content){: target=\"_blank\"}." title="Tip!!!"
+%}

+Github integration is based on some parameters shown below.

 ```javascript
 {%
     ExternalRepoContent  {